 - Do not use chains or any lifting device directly on the bellows or bellows cover.

 - Do not allow weld splatter to hit unprotected bellows.
 Protect with wet chloride-free insulation.

 - Do not use cleaning agents that contain chlorides.
 Do not use steel wool or wire brushes on bellows.

-- Do not force-rotate one end of an expansion joint for alignment of bolt holes.
+- Do not force-rotate one end of an expansion joint for the alignment of bolt holes.
 Ordinary bellows are not capable of absorbing torque.

-- Do not hydrostatic pressure test or evacuate the system before installation of all guides and anchors.
+- Do not hydrostatic pressure test or evacuate the system before the installation of all guides and anchors.

 - Pipe hangers are not adequate guides.

 - Do not exceed a pressure test of 1 1/2 times the rated working pressure of the expansion joint.